Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

-To formulate our results explicitly we recall several definitions.
-An {\it orbifold} $\f O$ on $\C\P^1$ is a ramification function $\nu:\C\P^1\rightarrow \mathbb N$ which takes the value $\nu(z)=1$ except at a finite set of points.
-If $f$ is a rational function and $\f O_1$, $\f O_2$ are orbifolds with ramification functions $\nu_1$ and $\nu_2$, then we say that $f:\, \f O_1\rightarrow \f O_2$ is {\it a covering map} between orbifolds if for any $z\in \C\P^1$ the equality holds.
+An {\it orbifold} $\f O$ on $\P^1(\C)$ is a ramification function $\nu:\P^1(\C)\rightarrow \mathbb N$ which takes the value $\nu(z)=1$ except at a finite set of points.
+If $f$ is a rational function and $\f O_1$, $\f O_2$ are orbifolds with ramification functions $\nu_1$ and $\nu_2$, then we say that $f:\, \f O_1\rightarrow \f O_2$ is {\it a covering map} between orbifolds if for any $z\in \P^1(\C)$ the equality holds.
 In case the weaker condition is satisfied, we say that $f:\, \f O_1\rightarrow \f O_2$ is {\it a minimal holomorphic map} between orbifolds.
-In these terms, {\it a Latt\`es map} can be defined as a rational function $A$ such that $A:\f O\rightarrow \f O$ is a covering self-map for some orbifold $\f O$ (see \cite{mil2}).
+In these terms, {\it a Latt\`es map} can be defined as a rational function $A$ of degree at least two such that $A:\f O\rightarrow \f O$ is a covering self-map for some orbifold $\f O$ (see \cite{mil2}).
 Following \cite{lattes}, we say that $A$ is {\it a generalized Latt\`es map} if there exists an orbifold $\f O$ distinct from the non-ramified sphere such that $A:\, \f O\rightarrow \f O$ is a minimal holomorphic map.
-Note that similar to ordinary Latt\`es maps, generalized Latt\`es maps can be described in terms of semiconjugacies and group actions (see \cite{lattes}).
+Note that similar to ordinary Latt\`es maps, generalized Latt\`es maps can be characterized in terms of semiconjugacies and group actions (see \cite{lattes}).